 The ideal candidate will be strategic and results driven, with strong “hands-on” leadership skills and a proven track record.
 As a seasoned financial leader of integrity, it is necessary that the VPFA have a commitment to team-based management and possess impeccable verbal and written communication skills; strong relationship building capabilities; an entrepreneurial approach to seeing and analyzing financial opportunities; flexibility and adaptability to shifting priorities or needs, and sound and influential decision making abilities.
 The successful candidate will have strong interpersonal and communication skills and the ability to interact in a collegial manner with faculty, staff and students.
 The VPFA will be a forward-thinking executive with strong business acumen, good judgment and an attention to detail.
 This person will have strong analytical and perceptive skills with the ability to diagnose accurately organizational needs.

 CAREER TRACK LEADING TO THIS POSITION:

-Candidates should have a minimum of five years of increasingly responsible senior management experience, preferably in private higher education or in a nonprofit organization.
+Candidates should have a minimum of five years of increasingly responsible senior management experience.
 Candidates should have knowledge of fund accounting and the ability to perform financial analysis.
-Experience in higher education administrative support programs would be beneficial.
+Although experience in nonprofit organizations would be beneficial, candidates from the for profit sector with an interest in higher education are encouraged to apply.
 Mastery of automated systems and computer and software applications to financial analysis is expected.
-Experience in a technology software conversion would be helpful.

 A Bachelor’s degree in Finance, Accounting or Business Administration is required; a Master’s degree or CPA is preferred.